-Atlantic Airways is one of the largest enterprises in the Faroe Islands with 180 employees.
-We are linking the Faroe Islands with the world through scheduled connections to Denmark, Iceland, Norway, Britain and Spain, in addition to other SUN-destination.
-Also, we play an important role in developing tourism and in facilitating business in the Faroe Islands.
-Atlantic Airways also runs a helicopter operation providing domestic services and SAR operations in Faroese territories.
+Atlantic Airways is one of the largest enterprises in the Faroe Islands with 184 employees.
+We are linking the Faroe Islands with the world through scheduled connections to Denmark, Iceland, Norway, Britain, Spain and the Canary Islands, in addition to a new destination to France and also later to the USA.
+Also, we play an important role in developing tourism in the Faroe Islands.
+Atlantic Airways also runs a helicopter operation providing domestic services and SAR operations in Faroese territories